You will be tendered ashore to the Marina Lunga Pier.

 Cruise calendar for this port.

 Watch a destination video.

 Lipari has a beautiful little harbor edged by a large paved piazza.
 Here you'll find cafes and churches that glow in the sun like bees-wax candles, and brightly-painted fishing boats laden with prawn pots or swordfish nets.
 Dominating one end of the piazza is a towering cliff.
 On top is an imposing 13th-century citadel, which houses a cathedral, some ancient Greek ruins, and the Aeolian Archaeological Museum.
-This museum specialises in pre-history, and ancient Greek and Roman relics.
+This museum specializes in pre-history, and ancient Greek and Roman relics.

 Marina Lunga is the beach area nearest the city of Lipari.

 The Lipari Travel Board is at Corso Vittorio Emanuele 202.

 Take a leisurely stroll round Lipari port and the old town and explore the historic surroundings

 Taxis are available in limited supply to destinations around the island.

 At Lipari's port, trips can be arranged with the local boatmen to different beaches and islands.

 Vulcano is located very close to Lipari, separated by a wide strait.
 The highest points of the island are Mount Aria (501 meters) and Mount Saraceno, almost as high.
 The last major eruption of Vulcano (386 meters) was in 1890.
 Vulcano's thermal bath resort, operated by Geoterme Vulcano (090-985 3012), is open year round.